STLBlues :: A Blues Music eZine

 {Released June 14, 2005 | Eagle Rock Entertainment}

 John Mayall and his band excel on Road Dogs through a range of styles that’s good on the ears.
-Mayall, the Godfather of British Blues gives his loyal followers 15 new tracks that further highlight his effective straightforward approach to writing fresh new songs – listen to “With You (#13), you’ll see what we mean.
+Mayall, the Godfather of British Blues gives his loyal followers 15 new tracks that further highlight his effective straightforward approach to writing fresh new songs – listen to “With You (#13), you’ll see what I mean.

 Personnel: John Mayall: vocals, guitar, piano, harmonica, electric piano, synthesizer, flute and brass section; Buddy Whittington: rhythm, acoustic, baritone and lead guitar, vocals; Joe Yuele: drums, congas; Hank Van sickle: bass guitar, upright bass; Tom Canning: electric piano, organ; Eric Steckel: lead guitar; Dale Morris Jr.: violin.